 Do you have severely worn teeth that don’t look attractive?
 Do you want a brilliant smile that instantly warms up a room?
 Dr. Marsh offers solutions to enhance every imperfect smile, offering exquisite dentistry.
 With an eye for first-class results and specialized training, he will help you reach a new level of dental health and beauty.

 Full mouth reconstruction is a term used to describe the rebuilding of both the upper and lower teeth to restore natural beauty, bite and function.
 You may need full mouth restoration if your smile is aged, worn or damaged.
 The damage could come from years of clinching and grinding, acid reflux, traumatic accidents, or damaged crowns and fillings.

 Some people call full mouth reconstruction a smile makeover.

 Depending on your individual situation you may have more than one visit.
-After the teeth are restored for underlying problems to ensure a strong foundation, Dr. Daniels will place prototype (temporary) restorations to ensure comfort, function and esthetics.
+After the teeth are restored for underlying problems to ensure a strong foundation, Dr. Marsh will place prototype (temporary) restorations to ensure comfort, function and esthetics.

 You will wear the temporary restorations for approximately 4-6 weeks while your new teeth are being crafted.
 Once your new teeth are ready we will try them in, confirm that they fit and function well, and get your approval to bond them in place.